-If a violation is viewed as excessive (e.g. e-mail or network disruptions), possibly illegal (e.g. threats, harassment, spreading malware), disruptive to campus or campus network, or otherwise harmful or contrary to the College's mission or values, it may be necessary for the system administrator to suspend the user's connection and/or the account, and inform the Provost and Dean of the College, Vice President of Finance and Facilities/CFO, or Chair of the Judicial Committee with supporting evidence of the connection or account suspension within 24 hours, after the said violation is under control.
+If a violation is viewed as excessive (e.g. e-mail or network disruptions), illegal (e.g. threats, harassment, spreading malware), or any other network activity that is disruptive to campus or campus network, it may be necessary for the system administrator to suspend the user's connection and/or the account, and inform the Chief Academic Officer, Chief Financial Officer, or Chair of the Judicial Committee with supporting evidence of the connection or account suspension within 24 hours, after the said violation is under control.